Amelia Peabody Charitable Fund

 If your grant request is funded: You may reapply in three calendar years

-Single Application Rule: The fund considers only one grant request proposal from an organization at a time—you cannot submit multiple applications simultaneously.
+Single Application Rule: The fund considers only one grant request proposal from an organisation at a time—you cannot submit multiple applications simultaneously.

 Application Success Factors